dutchLuck/ihad/README.md

 With so many well established utilites to dump a file, why bother to create another?
 Well... the output of ihad is somewhat cleaner than the output from the utility programs mentioned above.
-The default output of ihad has just a single space between each of the three columns in the default ihad output, except that there are multiple padding spaces in the last line if it is short on bytes.
+The default output of ihad has just a single space between each of the three columns of output, except that there may be multiple padding spaces in the last line if it is short on bytes.
-For example "hexdump -C" puts in extra space characters and book-ends the Ascii column with the "|" character and "od -A x -t x1z" also puts extra space characters and puts ">" "<" bookends around the Ascii column and "xxd -g 0" puts a colon on the end of the index number.
+For example "hexdump -C" puts in extra space characters and book-ends the Ascii column with the "|" character and "od -A x -t x1z" also puts in extra space characters and puts ">" "<" bookends around the Ascii column and "xxd -g 0" puts a colon on the end of the index number.

 The ihad command has a number of options which are outlined in the useage information.